buda-base/lucene-bo/README.md

 # Lucene Analyzers for Tibetan

-This repository contains Lucene tools (analysers, tokenizers and filters) for the Tibetan Language.
-They are based on [these Lucene analyzers](https://github.com/tibetan-nlp/lucene-analyzers).
+This repository contains Lucene components (analysers, tokenizers and filters) for Tibetan.

 Content summary:

-- a convertor from EWTS, DTS or ALALC encodings to Tibetan Unicode
+- a convertor from EWTS, DTS or ALALC encodings into Tibetan Unicode
-- a filter to normalise unicode Tibetan characters
+- a filter to normalize Unicode Tibetan characters
-- a filter to remove obvious affixed particles
+- a filter to remove obvious affixed particles at the end of syllables (ex: `..འི`)
-- a stopword filter
-- a syllable-based tokenizer
+- a syllable-based tokenizer, with fallback to stack tokenizer on non-standard syllables to better accomodate Sanskrit
-- a maxmatch-based word tokenizer that:
-    - can lemmatize (remove ambiguous affixes ར and ས)
-    - uses user-defined word lists
+- a set of phonetic analyzers to allow search in phonetics

 ## Installation through maven: